≡ Menu

 Now…

-Once you do decide to take your dog to the veterinarian, you should expect him or her to confirm everyone’s suspicion that your dog as a torn CCL by performing physical exam on your pet and probably ordering x-rays as well.
+Once you decide to take your dog to the veterinarian, you should expect them to confirm everyone’s suspicion that your dog has a torn CCL by performing a physical exam and ordering X-rays.
+And hopefully, your dog’s limp may not be caused by a torn CCL!
+It could be due to some other reason, such as:

 • Tibial plateau,